-If you’re looking to make use of the freeway, the journey should take you around 6 hours in total however I recommend to take the backroads as that’s where all the magic happens and you can find some really good off the beaten path restaurants here.
+If you’re looking to make use of the freeway, the journey should take you around 6 hours in total however I recommend taking the backroads as that’s where all the magic happens and you can find some really good off-the-beaten-path restaurants here.

 Here you can take as much (or as little) time as you’d like.
 One of the key things you must remember about a road trip, and about any trip for that matter, is about being able to enjoy the journey itself.